ABASystems/iOSBasketChallenge/README.md

 https://aba-systems.com.au/api/v1/basketitemtypes/

-Must store and fetch all objects from core data.
+MUST store and fetch all objects from core data.
+(The .xcdatamodeld has been created for you)

 Extra credit given for being able to sychronize data after being offline.